The Fairly OddParents (film series): A Fairly Odd Christmas (2012)

-First airing: November 29, 2012, 4.473 million viewers

-A Fairly Odd Christmas picks up where the first movie left off and follows Timmy and Tootie, who now travel around the world granting wishes.
+A Fairly Odd Christmas premiered on November 29, 2012 and received 4.473 million viewers.
+The film picks up where the first movie left off and follows Timmy and Tootie, who now travel around the world granting wishes.
 They are unaware that doing this has placed them at odds with Santa Claus (Donavon Stinson), as this is interfering with Christmas and putting the holiday at risk of cancellation.

 A Fairly Odd Summer (2014)

-First airing: August 2, 2014, 2.8 million viewers

-A Fairly Odd Summer has Timmy working at a yuck disposal center in Fairy World while Tootie helps out at the Helping Creatures Dimmsdale Research Center.
+A Fairly Odd Summer premiered on August 2, 2014 and received 2.8 million viewers.
+Timmy is working at a yuck disposal center in Fairy World while Tootie helps out at the Helping Creatures Dimmsdale Research Center.
 When Tootie is called away to Hawaii to help save a rare sea creature, Timmy discovers that she has accidentally left her supplies behind and must find a way to give it back to her.
 Meanwhile, Poof is being pursued by his arch-nemesis Foop (played by Scott Baio in human form, and voiced by Eric Bauza reprising his role in fairy form).